-The increase in Title V permit fees would affect approximately 113 permit holders directly and increase annual program revenue by approximately 0.45 percent in the 2016 invoice year and an additional 0.80 percent in the 2017 invoice year.
+The increase in Title V permit fees would affect approximately 115 permit holders directly and increase annual program revenue by approximately 0.45 percent in the 2016 invoice year and an additional 0.45 percent in the 2017 invoice year.

-The direct impact of the fee increase on permit holders is based on an assumption that emissions will remain the same in future years.
+The direct impact of the fee increase on permit holders is based on an assumption that emissions will remain the same in future years and that the 2016 change in the consumer price index will be the same as the 2015 change in the index.

 Title V permit holders are subject to Oregon's greenhouse gas reporting program and most of the permit holders are subject to the greenhouse gas reporting fees.
-The greenhouse gas reporting fee is equal to 15 percent of their Title V annual base and emission fees, up to a maximum greenhouse gas reporting fee of \$4,500.
-Because the greenhouse gas reporting fee calculation is a percentage of the Title V fees, the proposed increase in Title V permit fees would result in a 0.45 percent increase in the greenhouse gas reporting fees for these permit holders in the invoices DEQ will issue in 2016, and an additional 0.80 percent increase in the invoices DEQ will issue in 2017.
+The greenhouse gas reporting fee is equal to 15 percent of the entity's Title V annual base and emission fees, up to a maximum greenhouse gas reporting fee of \$4,500.
+Because the greenhouse gas reporting fee calculation is a percentage of the Title V fees, the proposed increase in Title V permit fees would result in a 0.45 percent increase in the greenhouse gas reporting fees for these permit holders in the invoices DEQ will issue in 2016, and an additional 0.45 percent increase in the invoices DEQ will issue in 2017.
 The cap of \$4,500 remains unchanged.